Governors general of India and Significant events in their rule

 - Termination of dual administration in Bengal – 1772

 - Creation of Board of Revenue – 1772, created Diwani and Faujdari Adalat at the district level and Sadr Diwani and Nizamat Adalat.
 Confined Hindu and Muslim law, known as the “father of Judicial Reforms in India’.

-- Power of jurisdiction divided between Governor-general and the supreme court of Calcutta under Act of 1781.
+- The power of jurisdiction was divided between the Governor-general and the supreme court of Calcutta under the Act of 1781.